hari47htcbr/smart_home_controller_hari/README.md

-# smart_home_controller_hari
+# rtc_controller_hari
-Automatic lights controller by interfacing rtc with 8 bit PIC microcontroller
+Automatic lights and fan controller using RTC module interfaced with PIC 8 bit microcontroller

+Files included:

+- bh1750 - header which included functions for light sensor
+- lcd - header which included functions for lcd
+- functions - header which contains general purpose functions for control
+- eeprom - header which contains functions for eeprom
+- main - main source file

+Working :
+-LCD
+-EEPROM
+-Relay controls

+Not working :
+-Light sensor
+-Interface with light sensor
+-Control conditions based on data from light sensor -Change functionality of RTC based controls